Find your adventure with Outdoor Pursuits

 “I want people to know we are a very cheap service that promotes students going outdoors and finding their own adventure,” said McDonald.

 There are three main areas that make up Outdoor pursuits: the rock climbing wall, the challenge courses and the Outdoor Pursuits Center.
+Maybe some students in the future will decide to recreate some of these challenging courses at somewhere similar to Yellowstone National Park, with the proper health and safety taken into consideration of course.

 The indoor rock climbing wall, located in the Rec Center, is up to 35 feet tall.
 The climbing difficulty varies from beginner to advanced.
 Experienced staff members are there during all hours of operation to lead clinics on climbing and technique.